Alludu Seenu: Marketing

 The first look posters were also released on the same day itself but none of them featured the title of the film.
 New posters were released after the shoot at Japan but they too didn't bear the title of the film.
-But Sai Sreenivas and Samantha were appreciated for their looks in those posters.
 The title logo of the film was revealed on 6 June 2014.
 The first look poster bearing the title and few stills were released on 21 June 2014.
-Those stills received positive response and Samantha's glamour in those stills received a strong positive response.
-The theatrical trailer and video promos of the songs were released on 29 June 2014 and they received positive response in which Sreenivas was appreciated for his dances, looks, acting and fighting skills; Samantha and Tamannaah were appreciated for their glamour show.
+The released stills received positive response and Samantha's look was singled out for praise.
+The theatrical trailer and video promos of the songs were released on 29 June 2014 and they received positive response in which Sreenivas was praised for his dances, looks, acting and fighting skills; Samantha and Tamannaah were praised for their glamour show.
 Particularly, Tamannaah's item number received great positive response which generated good buzz for the film.

 Home media

-On 28 June 2014 reports emerged that Gemini TV secured the satellite rights of the movie for an undisclosed price.
+On 28 June 2014, reports emerged that Gemini TV secured the satellite rights of the movie for an undisclosed price.